"

 Hydraulic shock or “water hammer” involves the generation of large pressure pulses in a flowing fluid after the rapid closure of a valve.

-The fundamental cause of water hammer is the fluid’s inertia and the need for energy conservation when a sudden stoppage of the flow occurs.
+The fundamental cause of water hammer is the fluid’s inertia and the need for energy conservation when the flow suddenly stops.
 When a fluid is in motion and experiences a sudden change in velocity, its kinetic energy must be either absorbed or dissipated.
-If a valve is closed suddenly, the fluid comes to an abrupt stop, all kinetic energy is converted into an increased pressure, and the flow stagnates in the pipe.
+If a valve is closed suddenly, the fluid comes to an abrupt stop, all kinetic energy is converted into increased pressure, and the flow stagnates in the pipe.

 This process then creates a pressure wave that travels back upstream through the pipe; this pressure wave travels through the fluid at the speed of sound in the medial, a, known as the wave speed.
 When the pressure wave reaches another point where the fluid is stagnant, i.e., the reservoir in this case, the higher pressure head starts the wave downstream again, with continuing oscillations until the energy of the pressure wave is dissipated through frictional effects.
 The increase in pressure causes a “hammer” effect, i.e., a thumping effect, which can be felt and/or heard by an observer.